 - Past Chair, Tennessee Bar Association Criminal Justice Section

-Mr. Johnson’s experience in criminal defense encompasses a vast range of hearings and jury trials.
-He has provided defense counsel for cases involving charges of racketeering, theft of trade secrets, money laundering, illegal gambling, health care fraud, government contract fraud, bank fraud, wire and mail fraud, perjury, illegal drug distribution, firearms offenses, assault, internet crimes, child abuse and neglect, rape and other sexual offenses, and homicide.
-He has successfully defended individuals charged with murder for which the death penalty was sought and has represented those wrongfully convicted of serious felony charges on appeal and collateral review, to include direct appeal, state post-conviction, and federal habeas corpus proceedings.
-Mr. Johnson has also represented various health care providers and licensed professionals in disciplinary issues.
+Mr. Johnson has been defense counsel in jury trials and hearings in state and federal courts involving a variety of criminal offenses, including charges of theft of trade secrets, racketeering, money laundering, health care fraud, illegal gambling, government contract fraud, wire and mail fraud, bank fraud, perjury, firearms offenses, illegal drug distribution, assault, child abuse and neglect, internet crimes, rape, other sexual offenses and homicide.
+He has also successfully defended persons at jury trial in murder prosecutions when the death penalty was sought.
+Mr. Johnson has represented persons wrongfully convicted of serious felony matters on appeal and collateral review, to include direct appeal, state post-conviction, and federal habeas corpus proceedings.
+He also regularly represents health care providers and other licensed professionals in disciplinary matters.